alexmen656/gk360/README.md

 - Area
 - Postal code

 This is the final project from my GK360 project series.
 This is the web version.
-Unfortunately, there are some bugs and errors, but I had no time to finish it completely.
-So I am shipping it in its current state.

 Demo: [https://gk360.alex.polan.sk/](https://gk360.alex.polan.sk/)